 Imaging your Classmate (Veteran/Rookie Image Download)

-This document describes the procedure for creating a bootable USB drive to restore the 2013 FRC image on a Classmate computer.
+This document describes the procedure for creating a bootable USB drive to restore the 2014 FRC image on a Classmate computer.
 Note that Veteran teams are not required to re-image their Classmates.
-If you do not wish to re-image your Classmate you will need either a USB optical drive or to copy the contents of the LabVIEW DVD to a USB Flash drive (the WindRiver DVD as well if using C++) then you can start with the appropriate document for C++, Java, LabVIEW, or DS only.
+If you do not wish to re-image your Classmate you will need either a USB optical drive or to copy the contents of the NI FRC Update, and optionally the LabVIEW DVD (if programming in LabVIEW) or WindRiver DVD (if programming in C++) then you can start with the appropriate document for C++, Java, LabVIEW, or DS only.

 Prerequisites